Her Fearful Symmetry: Plot summary

-One day, after a run in with Julia who is suspicious but uncertain, "Elspeth" (in Valentina's body) informs Robert that they need to leave England.
+One day, after a run in with Julia who is suspicious but uncertain, "Elspeth" (in Valentina's body) informs Robert that they need to leave London.
 She proposes moving to Sussex, where she has always wanted to live.
 Robert realizes that "Elspeth" is abusive and manipulative - always getting her way, which brings about harsh feelings among the family.
 They move to Sussex, where the relationship between Robert and "Elspeth" deteriorates with Robert ignoring her most of the time.
 "Elspeth" delivers a baby boy and one day, shortly after the child is born, she returns to their little cottage after a walk and discovers that Robert's thesis has been completed and is lying on the table.
 Robert has vanished, never to return.

 Critical reception

 AudioFile magazine called Niffenegger "a master storyteller" and praised her "skill in bringing plausibility to the unthinkable" as well as audiobook narrator Bianca Amato's narration.
+In a generally unfavorable review The Guardian commented that "... this is the novelistic equivalent of a cut-rate séance, a parlour game complete with Ouija boards and cheap theatrics, as unconvincing as knuckles rapping under tables."